Learn how CFCA members as a proactive group, educate, support and share information on telecom fraud and instil collaboration and knowledge sharing.

-The idea for the Communications Fraud Control Association began in February 1985 with a group of concerned communications security professionals from several different long distance carriers.
-Intent upon finding a more effective way to combat the growing problem of communications fraud, representatives from AT&T, ITT, MCI, Network One, Satellite Business Systems and Sprint met to lay the groundwork for the Communications Fraud Control Association (CFCA).
+The idea for the Communications Fraud Control Association began in February 1985 with a group of concerned communications security professionals from several different long-distance carriers.
+Intent upon finding a more effective way to combat the growing problem of communications fraud, representatives from AT&T, ITT, MCI, Network One, Satellite Business Systems, and Sprint met to lay the groundwork for the Communications Fraud Control Association (CFCA).
 These representatives left their first meeting assured that a cooperative effort through an Association of security professionals was a realistic and appropriate response to the identified need.

-Through the years, membership categories have expanded to include a world-wide network of: carriers, PBX /PABX owners, ISPs, cable and satellite provides, corporate end-users, operator service providers, fraud system developers, prosecutors, members of law enforcement agencies, communications consultants and companies that provide revenue assurance solutions for wireless, wireline, IP, NGN, etc., systems.
+Through the years, membership categories have expanded to include a world-wide network of carriers, PBX /PABX owners, ISPs, cable, and satellite provides, corporate end-users, operator service providers, fraud system developers, prosecutors, members of law enforcement agencies, communications consultants, and companies that provide revenue assurance solutions for wireless, wireline, IP, NGN, etc., systems.

-Because the field of communications fraud/revenue management and loss prevention continue to evolve, there is a need to provide training to provide new and experienced investigators and systems managers an understanding of the problems to keep abreast of emerging technologies.
+Because the field of communications fraud/revenue management and loss prevention continues to evolve, there is a need to provide training to provide new and experienced investigators and systems managers an understanding of the problems to keep abreast of emerging technologies.
 To further the professional development of its members, CFCA instituted a certification program in 1993.

 CFCA produces a quarterly publication, The Communicator, which focuses exclusively on the issue of communications fraud.
 There are a number of archive Communicator newsletters going back twenty years in our Document Library.
 The 24×7 Information Sharing Forum serves as a vital link and networking vehicle for Association members.

 CFCA’s membership consists of approximately 200 different carriers, private network owners, end-users, law enforcement officers, and others from around the world.
 CFCA staff are available to assist those desiring more information concerning CFC